Effective July 5, 2004

 The Uniform Building Code or the Building Code currently adopted by the jurisdiction shall apply as to allowable materials and structural strength for the structure class or type as determined by use, seismic zone, wind and snow loads.

-The fire ratings of structures used for the storage of aircraft, motor vehicles, and flammable or hazardous materials shall comply with the Building Code and any Federal, State, or Municipal Fire Codes and are subject to approval by the City of Kalispell Fire Marshall.
+The fire ratings of structures used for the storage of aircraft, motor vehicles, and flammable or hazardous materials shall comply with the Building Code and any Federal, State, or Municipal Fire Codes and are subject to approval by the City of Kalispell Fire Marshal.

 All framing shall be of metal.